-Stem cell survival strategy key to blood and immune system healthFebruary 14th, 2013 by Jeffrey Norris in Medical research /
+Stem cell survival strategy key to blood and immune system healthFebruary 14, 2013 by Jeffrey Norris in Medicine & Health / Medical research

 Stem cells of the aging bone marrow recycle their own molecules to survive and keep replenishing the blood and immune systems as the body ages, researchers at UC San Francisco (UCSF) have discovered.